Executive Perspectives

 Software is now too material to the business to manage by anecdote.

 Most companies already have more engineering telemetry than they can interpret.
-What they still lack is a clear operating view of how engineering decisions affect cost, throughput, risk, control, and AI leverage.
+What they still lack is a clear decision view of how selected engineering work affects cost, throughput, risk, governance, and AI adoption.

 • How AI changes engineering economics, not just engineering activity.